 Excavations at Abel Beth Maacah are conducted by Hebrew University professor Nava Panitz-Cohen and Azusa Pacific University professor Robert Mullins in conjunction with Cornell University professors Lauren Monroe and Christopher Monroe.
 The 2013 excavations have already been published by Robert Mullins, Nava Panitz-Cohen and Ruhama Bonfil in the journal Strata (available online for free).
 Additional photos of the finds are available on the project’s Facebook page.

-* Text referencing Abel Beth Maacah in the Hebrew Bible adapted from text on the BAS dig page submitted by the excavation directors.
-Click here to learn more and get involved with the 2014 excavations.
+* Text referencing Abel Beth Maacah in the Hebrew Bible has been adapted from text on the BAS dig page submitted by the excavation directors.
+Click here to learn more and get involved with the excavations at Abel Beth Maacah.